 What Are the Risks Associated With Otoplasty?

 The recovery from ear surgery is relatively fast and causes minimal discomfort.
-It’s recommended you take one week off of work – or your child takes one week off from school – because the head will be wrapped in visible bandaging.
+It’s recommended that you take one week off from work, or have your child take one week off from school, because the head will be wrapped in visible bandaging.

 Recovery From Otoplasty